Path Regularization: A Near-Complete and Optimal Nonasymptotic Generalization Theory for Multilayer Neural Networks and Double Descent Phenomenon: Supplementary Information

 Note that $-nt^2/(32(2+L_0^2)e+8L_0t) \le -nt/(16L_0)$ if $t\ge 4e(2+L_0^2)/L_0$, and $ -nt^2 /(64(2+L_0^2)e)$ otherwise.
 We then conclude that

 \end{proof}

-\begin{proof}[Proof of theorem~\ref{general_loss_overpara_gen}] The argument is exactly similar to the argument in the proof of~\ref{overpara_gen} (just notices the changes in some expressions accordingly).
+\begin{proof}[Proof of Theorem~\ref{general_loss_overpara_gen}] The argument is exactly similar to the argument in the proof of~\ref{overpara_gen} (just notices the changes in some expressions accordingly).
 Also, one thing that will change is that for any $f \in \mathcal{F}(\Vec{m}, F)$, we have $f/\nu(f) \in \mathcal{F}(\Vec{m},1)$, and $\nu(f/\nu(f)) = 1 $.
-This can be checked by changing the output layer weights (the last hidden layer), which doesn't rely on the homogeneity of activity function like ReLU. \end{proof}
+This can be checked by changing the output layer weights (the last hidden layer), which doesn't rely on the homogeneity of activation functions like ReLU. \end{proof}

-\begin{proof}[Proof of lemma~\ref{general_loss_underpara_gen_lem1}] By a standard symmetrization argument,
+\begin{proof}[Proof of Lemma~\ref{general_loss_underpara_gen_lem1}] By a standard symmetrization argument,

-The above argument is what we done as in the proof of lemma~\ref{general_loss_f_concentration}.
-Then this reduces to lemma~\ref{underpara_gen_lem1}.
+The above argument is what we done as in the proof of Lemma~\ref{general_loss_f_concentration}.
+Then this reduces to Lemma~\ref{underpara_gen_lem1}.

-\end{proof} \begin{proof}[Proof of theorem~\ref{general_loss_underpara_emp}] This is similar to the proof of theorem~\ref{underpara_emp}.
-The only difference is that we have now $L+1$-layer neural networks because the composition of $\mathcal{L}_{n,y}(\cdot ,f^*)$ with $g$ is equivalent to adding one more hidden layer (of one neuron) with activation function $\mathcal{L}_{n,y}(\cdot , f^*)$. \end{proof} \begin{proof}[Proof of theorem~\ref{general_loss_underpara_gen}] This result is the analogy to theorem~\ref{underpara_gen}.
-The following result, which we copy from~\ref{general_L_under_para_lem}, that was established in~\citep{wainwright2019highdimensional} (theorem 14.20) is all we need, rephrasing in our context as follows:
+\end{proof} \begin{proof}[Proof of Theorem~\ref{general_loss_underpara_emp}] This is similar to the proof of Theorem~\ref{underpara_emp}.
+The only difference is that we have now $L+1$-layer neural networks because the composition of $\mathcal{L}_{n,y}(\cdot ,f^*)$ with $g$ is equivalent to setting activation function to be $\mathcal{L}_{n,y}(\cdot , f^*)$ for the last output node and adding one more hidden layer with a single weight setting to 1. \end{proof} \begin{proof}[Proof of Theorem~\ref{general_loss_underpara_gen}] This result is the analogy to Theorem~\ref{underpara_gen}.
+To emphasize the importance of Theorem~\ref{indispensable result} for our purpose, we copy it here for the reader's convenience.